ApplicationCraft/applicationcraft.com/source/developers/documentation/my-first-app/adding-widgets.html.markdown

 ![AC IDE](/img/tutorials/mfa-ide-2.png)

 1. Click anywhere within the actual page but not on any widget.
+In the Property Bar, locate the Layout property and change it to Absolute.
-1. In the Property Bar, locate the Layout property (labeled '1.' in the image) and change it to Absolute.
+1. Now drag the Label widget into the page.
-1. Now drag the Label widget (labeled 2.) into the page.
+1. Do the same for the Text widget.
-1. Do the same for the Text (labeled 3.) and Action Button (4.) widgets.
+1. And the same for the Action Button widget.